opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 1. View the list of **Available fields**.
 1. Choose **Cancelled** to view the values (`true` and `false`).
 1. Choose the plus (+) sign to add the field to the document table.
-You'll see this field automatically add to **Selected fields** and the document table.
+The field will be automatically added to **Selected fields** and the document table.
 1. Select **FlightDelay** from the **Available fields** list, and then choose the plus (+) sign to add the field to the document table.
 1. Optional: Rearrange the table columns by selecting the table header and then choosing **Move left** or **Move right**.